stanleylcao/CS230-Final-Project/README.md

  - Train an LSTM or a sequence model on this dataset.

-By Thursday:
-- Understand the dataset
-- How does an LSTM model help our problem
+ Project Milestone
+ - Figure out AWS logistics (how to get dataset on cloud computer)
+ - Is our project novel enough?
+ - Complex enough?

+ Next Steps:
+ - End of game token to denote the end of the game
+ - Normalize each feature
+ - Adjusts the number steps of the longest game to be longer than 100 moves
-  - How do we manipulate the data so that the LSTM model will learn
+ - How do we supervise our model?
-- Perhaps it is possible to have the LSTM spit out ratings as sequences
+  1. What we are currently doing is that we are taking the model's final output, like in the case of a many to one RNN model, and comparing that to the ground truth via MSE loss
+  2. Another alternative is to take the output of each RNN layer application, and